Z-E-7-0-7-R-O/Zero-Ai-Native/src/README.md

 It is imperative to note that the entirety of the conversational sessions—where the **ZeroMode** protocol was actively engaged to engineer these modules from 0 to 100—are fully preserved and documented within the Google AI Studio environment.
 These extensive architectural logs serve as empirical evidence of the unprecedented human-AI collaborative process, capturing every prompt, debug cycle, and logical override executed by the operator.

 **Verification & Audit Accessibility:**
-For the purpose of technical verification and authenticity auditing, full access to the source conversation logs is available upon request for **O-1A adjudicators, lead security engineers, or high-level talent acquisition teams**.
+For the purpose of technical verification and authenticity auditing, full access to the source conversation logs is available upon request for **O-1A Visa adjudicators, Red Teaming, lead security engineers, or high-level talent acquisition teams**.
 We welcome rigorous inspection to confirm the validity of our AI-Native development paradigm.

 <div align="center">
   <img src="https://raw.githubusercontent.com/AmirGG11OP/Zero-Ai-Native/main/assets/ConversationalHistory.png" width="800">